wyemicha/Exercise-03a-Colors-and-Particles/README.md

 For the ball (line 7 in Ball/Ball.gd):
  * Cyan 5

+For the background (line 5 in Background/Background.gd), colors should be a list of colors as follows:
+ * Black
+ * Gray 9
+ * Gray 8
+ * Gray 9

 The update_color function in Brick/Brick.gd should be the following:
 ```
 func update_color():